 Q: What is the best diet for endometriosis?

-A: While there is no single “best” diet, research suggests that a balanced diet rich in fruits, vegetables, whole grains, and lean protein can help alleviate symptoms.
+A: While there is no single “best” diet that applies to everyone with endometriosis, research suggests that a balanced, anti-inflammatory diet rich in fruits, vegetables, whole grains, and lean protein can help alleviate symptoms.
+It is crucial to identify individual food triggers and sensitivities, which AI can help with.
+Focusing on whole, unprocessed foods is generally recommended.

 Q: Can AI-powered nutrition education replace conventional treatment for endometriosis?